Avoid Seasonal Spikes

 {{ town-name }}

 We purchase electricity from third-party suppliers that generate electricity at a power plant or generating station.
-This is a pass-through cost to customers with no profit to Eversource.
+This is a pass-through cost for you.
+What we pay, you pay.

 All customers have the option of choosing Eversource or another energy supplier to obtain energy on their behalf.